It's Time (The Guess Who album)

 It's Time is the third studio album by the Canadian rock band The Guess Who.
-It's also the last to feature original lead singer Chad Allan who left before the release of the album.
-This album introduces Burton Cummings and Bruce Decker of The Deverons.
-Bruce Decker is shown on the album cover, but did not perform on the album.
-This album was a big turning point for the group.
-The album draws towards their garage rock style.
+It's the last to feature original lead singer Chad Allan, who left before the release of the album, and the first to include vocalist/keyboard player Burton Cummings.
+Bruce Decker (of the Deverons) is shown on the cover, but does not appear on the album.
+"It's Time" was a turning point for the group, moving towards the garage rock style of their later albums.